josephaorahim/ASU_CSE340_Dockerfile/README.md

 ## Build the image
 Now that we have a Dockerfile, we can build an image.
 You can do this by following the documentation at Docker [ HERE ](https://docs.docker.com/develop/develop-images/baseimages/)

-OR

-You can do what I did and use Visual Studio Code.
-There is a Docker plugin that allows you to right click on the Dockerfile, which will then prompt you for a name then builds the image for you.

 Now we just need share our project files between the host machine and Docker.

 ## Mapping your host drive